 One of the biggest benefits of robot vacuums are the ability for them to run when you’re asleep or away from the house.
 The SmartThings app allows you to start a Room or Zone cleaning run as a one-off or on a repeating schedule.

-The app also provides real-time progress of the Jet Bot as it cleans.
+The app also provides a Live Cleaning Report as it cleans.

 Maintaining the Jet Bot is the same as other robot vacuums.
 Hair does inevitably get around the brush roll and side brush.
 So, periodically that needs to be dealt with.
 The most frequent kind of maintenance is emptying the robot’s dust bin.
 But, if you take our advice and go with the Clean Station, you don’t have to do that at all.